Four 46'x15' 3" Schweiss liftstrap bifold doors went onto both ends of this new 100'x64' hangar built by Prestige Contracting.

 Prestige Contracting of Cargill, Ontario built the hangar strong enough to withstand a tornado.
 It has 2x6s on the endwalls and 2x8s on the sidewalls.
 Six feet of poured-in-place concrete walls go four feet underground.
 Prestige Contracting won't build a hangar with anything but a Schweiss bifold or hydraulic door.

-the winter season, airport management provides condition reports to the flight information center in London, Ontario to pass on to pilots coming to Owen Sound.
+The terminal building provides washrooms, meeting rooms, a lounge, flight planning area, public computer access with Internet and self-serve drinks, snacks and sandwiches.
+During the winter season, airport management provides condition reports to the flight information center in London, Ontario to pass on to pilots coming to Owen Sound.
 Asphalt and grass parking areas are available to pilots for daily use or on a monthly basis.

 Prestige Contracting is a bonded general contractor since 1996.
 He is a Canadian authorized dealer and installer of Schweiss Hydraulic and patented Liftstrap Bifold doors.
 Hangar and agricultural buildings and doors comprise a large part of his business, but he also constructs other projects including commercial, industrial and residential.
 His work takes him throughout Ontario and elsewhere.
 Maintenance and Service agreements for Schweiss doors and other brand doors are also a provided resource.
 Prestige Contracting is a member of the Canadian Farm Builder's Association and a Tarion Warrant Corporation Registered Builder.
 They can be contacted by calling 519-366-9986, by email at: firstname.lastname@example.org or by visiting their website at: www.prestigecontracting.ca